Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Each layer works in unison to capture light, which ultimately enhances your vision.
 The cornea, therefore, is an integral part of your eye.
 Damage to the cornea can significantly impair your vision and affect the proper functioning of your eye.

-While corneal edema occurs most often in people who are 50 years old or older, anyone at any age can develop the eye condition.
+Corneal edema usually occurs in people who are 50 years old or older.
+But anyone at any age can develop this eye condition.

 If your case isn’t so severe, non-surgical treatment options may include the following:

 Here are answers to some of the most frequently asked questions about corneal edema.